Religious Studies and Theology Honors and Awards

 New members pay a $25 initiation fee.
 Continuing members pay $20 annual dues to the National Society to maintain their active membership and receive a subscription to the Journal of Theta Alpha Kappa.

-The Helen M. Carroll Award will be presented at the annual Saint Mary's College Honors Convocation to that Religious Studies major or minor who has demonstrated:
+The Helen M. Carroll Award will be presented at the annual Saint Mary's College Honors Convocation to that Religious Studies and Theology major or minor who has demonstrated:

-- a high level of theological scholarship, particularly in upper-level Religious Studies courses
+- a high level of theological scholarship, particularly in upper-level Religious Studies and Theology courses

 - qualities of leadership within the department

-The recipient of the award will be chosen by the Religious Studies faculty.
+The recipient of the award will be chosen by the Religious Studies and Theology faculty.